kundajelab/chipseq_pipeline/README.md

 	# if inputs are tagaligns
-	BAM_PE                  : Set it true if bams are paired end

-	INPUT_BAM_REP1          : Path for input bam for replicate 1.
+	BAM_PE                  : Set it true if bams are paired end INPUT_BAM_REP1          : Path for input bam for replicate 1.
 	INPUT_BAM_REP2          : Path for input bam for replicate 2.
-	INPUT_BAM_CTL_REP1      : Path for control bam for replicate 1.
+	BAM_CTL_PE              : Set it true if control bams are paired end INPUT_BAM_CTL_REP1      : Path for control bam for replicate 1.
 	INPUT_BAM_CTL_REP2      : Path for control bam for replicate 2 (if not exists, leave this blank).

 	# if inputs are tagaligns
-	TAGALIGN_PE             : Set it true if tagaligns are paired end

-	INPUT_TAGALIGN_REP1     : Path for input tagalign for replicate 1.
+	TAGALIGN_PE             : Set it true if tagaligns are paired end INPUT_TAGALIGN_REP1     : Path for input tagalign for replicate 1.
 	INPUT_TAGALIGN_REP2     : Path for input tagalign for replicate 2.
-	INPUT_TAGALIGN_CTL_REP1 : Path for control tagalign for replicate 1.
+	TAGALIGN_CTL_PE         : Set it true if control tagaligns are paired end INPUT_TAGALIGN_CTL_REP1 : Path for control tagalign for replicate 1.
 	INPUT_TAGALIGN_CTL_REP2 : Path for control tagalign for replicate 2 (if not exists, leave this blank).